BizTalk and Windows Workflow Foundation – Which and When To Use?

 WF is a developer framework designed to expose workflow capabilities within your applications.

-- Do I need to work with other systems/platforms?
+1. Do I need to work with other systems/platforms?
 Can I benefit from using BizTalk Adapters?
-Because of its focus on cross-platform integration, a large set of adapters is available for BizTalk Server that allows communication with a range of other software.
+Because of its focus on cross-platform integration, a large set of BizTalk Server adapters is available, allowing communication with a range of other software.
 WF is focused solely on workflow, not EAI, and so it doesn’t provide these things.

-- Do I need to change the message structure/schema?
-Can BizTalk Mapper help me doing it?
+2. Do I need to change the message structure/schema?
+Can BizTalk Mapper help me do it?
 Messaging infrastructure?
-BizTalk provides schemas, tracking, reliable messaging, routing, transformations, etc…
+BizTalk provides schemas, tracking, reliable messaging, routing, transformations, etc.

-- B2B services are required?
-WF doesn’t address this area, while BizTalk Server provides tools for working with trading partners,
+3. B2B services are required?
+WF doesn’t address this area, while BizTalk Server provides tools for working with trading partners.

-- Do I want my solution to be able to scale out?
-WF runs In-Process and has threads limitations as a .NET application, while BizTalk is a very scalable deployable solution.
+4. Do I want my solution to be able to scale out?
+WF runs In-Process and has thread limitations as a .NET application, while BizTalk is a very scalable, deployable solution.

-- The business process being implemented requires human workflow intervention?
-WF supports Human interaction with the progress of the workflow from approval to tracking, etc…
+5. Does the business process being implemented require human workflow intervention?
+WF supports Human interaction with the progress of the workflow from approval to tracking, etc.

-- Your process is typical a state machine workflows?
+6. Your process is typically a state machine workflow?
 BizTalk Server addresses system workflow, and so it lacks WF’s support for things such as state machine workflows.

 WF is the replacement for BizTalk Server 2006?